Location of work to be performed: Headquarters (Terceira Island, Azores, Portugal)

 The Atlantic International Research Centre (AIR Centre) has a vacancy for a Project Officer for the Earth Observation Laboratory (EO Lab).
 You will be joining a dynamic and multidisciplinary team and work in the diverse and emerging fields of Earth Observation (EO), such as detection of marine litter, monitoring of air and water quality and new applications in sectors such as aquaculture.
-You are expected to coordinate outreach and training activities within the AIR Centre International growing network to support Copernicus uptake.
+You are expected to coordinate proposal writing as well as outreach and training activities within the AIR Centre International growing network to support Copernicus uptake.
 As a Project Officer, you will work with a blend of technical, scientific, industrial and outreach activities while supporting and identifying new opportunities within the AIR Centre missions.
 You will also have the opportunity to work in a high-throughput edge-computing node for EO data processing, as well as with a satellite direct receiving station.

 Tasks and Responsibilities: